lambotpm/pvpguide/Guide.md

 ### Cupid - Ret Paladin / Hunter / Priest

 Similar to running Thug Cleave, Cupid works by setting up long chains of crowd control on an enemy healer while having a good amount of defensive utility.
 While Retribution Paladins are less strong in Legion Season 4 than they were previously, they still can put out some pretty scary damage while helping you avoid enemy CC with Blessing of Sanctuary.
+Typically, Hunters will use their Freezing Trap on a target stunned by Hammer of Justice: folow this up with a Psychic Scream for an incredibly long CC chain on an enemy healer.

 ## Common opponents - 3v3